 - ACS (Consumer) URL: https://pro.localhost/saml/module.php/saml/sp/saml2-acs.php/efront-sp

-After configuring your OneLogin account, sign in to eFront, go to the SAML tab on the Home > System settings > Single Sign On page and configure your IdP settings exactly as illustrated:
+After configuring your OneLogin account, sign in to eFront, go to the SAML tab in the System settings (1) > Single Sign On (2) > SAML (3) page and configure your IdP settings exactly as illustrated.

 After your SAML setup is complete, a link to Sign in with Saml must appear on your eFront index page.